 While it is great that IMAP accounts can now also be set as the default data store in Outlook, to me, the backup concerns regarding non-mail folders outweigh all its possible benefits.

-If you only use the mail folders of your IMAP accounts and don’t use any of the other folders, then the new method in Outlook 2013 and Outlook 2016 is an improvement.
+If you only use the mail folders of your IMAP accounts and don’t use any of the other folders, then the new method in Outlook 2013 and later is an improvement.